bitagoras/xtype/README.md

 **Optional identifier keyword:** `enabled`

-**Metadata type:** boolean `T` or `F`
+**Footnote type:** boolean `T` or `F`

-**Metadata value:** `T` (true for enabled), `F` (false for disabled or deleted)
+**Footnote value:** `T` (true for enabled), `F` (false for disabled or deleted)

 **Explanation:**

-This meta feature tags an element or meta element as invisible, when the value is set to false.
-This feature be used for reserving some space for e.g. elements to be added later or as placeholder for a table of content that will be added after all subelements are written and their sizes and positions are known.
+This footnote type tags an element as invisible, when the value is set to false.
+This feature can be used for reserving some space for e.g. elements to be added later or as placeholder for a table of content that will be added after all subelements are written and their sizes and positions are known.

 **Example:**